infokiller/config-public/install/README.md

 8. Run `diskpart /s <script-path>` with `<script-path>` set to the location of the script.

-## Install Windows 10
+### Run the installation media

-- Boot into the Windows 10 installation media.
+- Boot into the Windows installation media.

 - Select the "Custom" installation type and choose the 75 GiB partition created for Windows.